-A survey and analysis of contemporary forms of popular/mass culture and their historical evolution; popular literature, crime, fiction in film and TV, advertising, popular music, sport and other lessure activities, as experienced in the Australian context.
+Contemporary forms of popular/mass culture and their historical evolution: popular literature, crime, fiction in film and TV, advertising, popular music, sport and other leisure activities, as experienced in the Australian context.
 Some major theoretical perspectives on popular culture and its relationship to mass media technologies.
-Clarification of fundamental terms and concepts applied to the analysis of culture and the media (eg. high/popular culture, folk/mass culture, culture industry).
+Clarification of fundamental terms and concepts applied to the analysis of culture and the media (eg high/popular culture, folk/mass culture, culture industry). phonograph, oscillograph, and other instruments for the precise recording and analysing of sound.
+An overview of theoretical music as a scientific discipline as well as an evaluation of the implications of the new knowledge for the traditional philosophical issues.